In this message, I will continue to explore what it means to make

 Many martial artists believe in “hard” training.
-According to
+According to their

-trained not to feel pain under any circumstances.
+not to feel pain under any circumstances.

-We have to remember that General Choi first developed Taekwon-Do
+We have to remember that General Choi first developed Taekwon-Do as a

-as a martial art for the members of the Korean armed forces.
+martial art for the members of the Korean armed forces.
 They were

 healthy young men in top physical condition, so the training was